Jade Jordan

-Jade Jordan (born 1988) is an Irish actor and writer.
+Jade Jordan is an Irish actor and writer.
 She has appeared in film in Rosie (2018), and You Are Not My Mother (2021), and on television in Doctors (2018), The Virtues (2019), Kin (2021), Redemption (2022), and The Catch in 2023.

-As an author, she wrote her autobiography Nanny, Ma and Me. and her first feature The Colour Between in 2021.
+Her first feature film as a screenwriter, The Colour Between, was released in 2021.
+Her autobiography Nanny, Ma and Me, was published in the same year.

-Early life
+Early life and education

-Jordan was born in Dublin and grew up in the Fingal suburb of Blanchardstown with her sister Pariss.
-Jordan attended secondary school at Coolmine Community School.
+Jade Jordan was born in Dublin and grew up in the Fingal suburb of Blanchardstown with her sister Pariss.

+She attended secondary school at Coolmine Community School.
 She then did a course in theatre studies at Coláiste Dhúlaigh College of Further Education.

 In 2009, Jordan moved to London for drama school, graduating in 2013.
 She later trained at Bow Street Academy.

 Career

+Jordan has performed on stage with Abbey Theatre and the Druid Theatre Company.

-In 2021, Jordan produced and wrote her first feature, The Colour Between.
+In 2021, she produced and wrote her first feature film, The Colour Between.
 It was funded by Screen Ireland.
-She has performed with the Abbey Theatre and the Druid Theatre Company.